+(Encyclopaedia Britannica)

+www.skywave-radio.org

+Revised 12/2024

+11 Ionosphere

-(Encyclopaedia Britannica) www.skywave-radio.org 11 Ionosphere The ionosphere is a wispy region of ionized air located in Earth's upper atmosphere.
-The ionosphere extends from roughly 50 to over 800 km above Earth's surface as illustrated in Figure 1.
-Notice in Figure 1 that during the day the ionosphere separates into four distinct regions historically labeled D, E, F1, and F2 with median altitudes shown in the figure.
-At night the D and F1 regions disappear leaving lower intensity E and F regions.
-Also, during the night the E and F regions are at lower altitudes than during the day.
+The ionosphere is a wispy region of ionized air located in Earth's upper atmosphere.
+The ionosphere extends from roughly 50 to over 800 km above Earth's surface.
+During the day the ionosphere separates into four distinct regions as illustrated in Figure 1.
+Historically these regions are labeled D, E, $F_1$ , and $F_2$ .
+Throughout the day these regions are moderate to heavily ionized with median altitudes shown in the figure.
+At night the D and $F_1$ regions disappear leaving only lightly ionized E and F regions.
 The ionosphere electron density is a thousand times less than the surrounding atmosphere in which it is imbedded.
 The ionosphere is indeed wispy!
 The red line in Figure 2 shows the ionosphere density profile verses altitude as well as the various regions of the ionosphere during daylight hours.
-The ionosphere's peak density is approximately 10^6 free electrons per cubic centimeter while the density of the surrounding atmosphere is 10^9 neutral atoms per cubic centimeter.
+The ionosphere's peak density is approximately $10^6$ free electrons per cubic centimeter while the density of the surrounding atmosphere is $10^9$ neutral atoms per cubic centimeter.

 High frequency HF radio waves refract (bend) in the ionosphere as they encounter increasing levels of ionization, making possible long distance over the horizon radio communications.
-Figure 3 illustrates an HF radio wave refracting from the F_2 region of the ionosphere.
+Figure 3 illustrates an HF radio wave refracting from the $F_2$ region of the ionosphere.
 Notice in Figure 3 that ionization (black dots) reaches a maximum near the middle of the ionosphere causing the radio wave to bend back to Earth.

-More importantly, the ionosphere protects the Earth from deadly x-ray and extreme ultra violate radiation (EUV) from the Sun.
+The ability of the ionosphere to bend HF radio signals back to Earth is important for long distance emergency communications.
+In addition, it makes possible the fun exciting amateur radio hobby allowing amateur radio enthusiasts to contact other amateur (ham) radio operators around the world.
+However, of far greater importance, the ionosphere protects the Earth's surface from deadly x-ray and extreme ultra violate (EUV) solar radiation.
 Without the ionosphere life on Earth, as we know it, would not exist.